wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-manage-cli.md

 -	You must have an Azure account.
 If you don't have one, you can create a  [free  [trial  account](/pricing/1rmb-trial/) in just a few moments.
 -	[Install the Azure CLI](/documentation/articles/xplat-cli-install/).
--	Connect your Azure CLI installation with a personal Azure account, or with a work or school Azure account, and log in from the Azure CLI using the `azure  login`  login -e AzureChinaCloud -u <your account>`  command.
+-	Connect your Azure CLI installation with a personal Azure account, or with a work or school Azure account, and log in from the Azure CLI using the `azure  login`  login -e AzureChinaCloud`  command.
 To understand the differences and choose, see [Connect to an Azure subscription from the Azure Command-Line Interface (Azure CLI)](/documentation/articles/xplat-cli-connect/).
 -	Before running any of the following commands, switch the Azure CLI into Resource Manager mode by running the `azure config mode arm` command.
 For more information, see [Set the Azure Resource Manager mode](/documentation/articles/xplat-cli-azure-resource-manager/#set-the-azure-resource-manager-mode).

 ## Redis Cache properties